MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdate.md

 ```

 ### -DatePostedMin

-Specifies the earliest date that a software update was released.
+Specify the earliest date that a software update was released.

 ```yaml
 Type: DateTime